top of page

 Hand-drawn cartoon of painter dipping brush in tea instead of water digitally illustrated by Frances Marcellin

-This light-hearted cartoon captures the relatable moment every artist half dreads – when the paintbrush ends up in the tea instead of the water jar.
+This light-hearted cartoon captures the relatable moment every artist knows – that moment the paintbrush ends up in the tea instead of the water jar.
 Hand-drawn digitally, it blends everyday humour with a painter’s perspective, turning a small studio mishap into a funny visual story.

 Hand-drawn political cartoon of Donald Trump with finger on bomb labelled The Best Bombs